nurnazahah/testing/readme.md

 ![image](https://user-images.githubusercontent.com/118953917/217459536-d2b6a0b9-d6b7-4340-b2b3-9df250cba357.png)

-estimate_timing report was not generated since there is no estimate timing rules detected on nets
+* estimate_timing report could not be generated since there is no estimate timing rules detected on nets

 ![image](https://user-images.githubusercontent.com/118953917/217459611-95571078-02a6-4dba-a8ba-7154a18f183f.png)